ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Abstract

 \section{Abstract}

 Multimodal Knowledge Graphs (MKGs) extend traditional knowledge graphs by incorporating visual and textual modalities, enabling richer and more expressive entity representations.
-However, existing MKGs often suffer from incompleteness, which hinder their effectiveness in downstream tasks.
+However, existing MKGs often suffer from incompleteness, which hinders their effectiveness in downstream tasks.
 Therefore, multimodal knowledge graph completion (MKGC) task is receiving increasing attention.
 While large language models (LLMs) have shown promise for knowledge graph completion (KGC), their application to the multimodal setting remains underexplored.
 Moreover, applying Multimodal Large Language Models (MLLMs) to the task of MKGC introduces significant challenges: (1) the large number of image tokens per entity leads to semantic noise and modality conflicts, and (2) the high computational cost of processing large token inputs.
 To address these issues, we propose \textbf{E}fficient \textbf{L}ightweight \textbf{M}ultimodal Large Language \textbf{M}odels (\textbf{ELMM}) for MKGC.
 ELMM proposes a Multi-view Visual Token Compressor (\textbf{MVTC}) based on multi-head attention mechanism, which adaptively compresses image tokens from both textual and visual views, thereby effectively reducing redundancy while retaining necessary information and avoiding modality conflicts.
-Additionally, we design an attention pruning strategy to remove redundant attention layers from MLLMs, thereby significantly reducing the inference cost.
-We further introduce a linear projection to compensate for the performance degradation caused by pruning.
-Extensive experiments on benchmark FB15k-237-IMG and WN18-IMG demonstrate that ELMM achieves state-of-the-art performance while substantially improving computational efficiency, establishing a new paradigm for multimodal knowledge graph completion.
+Additionally, we propose an attention pruning strategy to remove redundant attention layers in MLLMs, substantially reducing inference cost.
+To mitigate the performance degradation introduced by pruning, we further incorporate a linear projection for error compensation.
+Extensive experiments on four benchmark datasets demonstrate that ELMM achieves state-of-the-art performance.